 Anyone notice the performance plus package.
+Upgraded linkages etc.

-Performance Plus Package
+Performance Plus Paket

 Performance Plus upgrades an already impressive handling car by stiffening key suspension linkages and tuning dampers to increase lateral stiffness without compromising ride.
 21" wheels with wider rear rims and Michelin Pilot Sport SP2 tires channel these improvements to the road.
 The result is nothing short of amazing-light, responsive steering with minimal body roll.
 It's a performance junkie's perfect daily driver